oDevArc/accessLogGetPOSTQueryString/README.md

 ## what For ?

-The situation is simple : you want to monitor, lookup, grab datas for data exploration/data science what is happenning on your Tomcat servers : by using this simple java code : you can keep trace of all GET and POST requests parameters by overring the standard ACCESS LOG machanism explain in Tomcat doc : [https://tomcat.apache.org/tomcat-9.0-doc/logging.html#Access_logging](https://tomcat.apache.org/tomcat-9.0-doc/logging.html#Access_logging)
+The situation is simple : you want to monitor, lookup, grab datas for data exploration/data science what is happenning on your Tomcat servers : by using this simple java code : you can keep trace of all GET and POST requests string parameters by overring the standard ACCESS LOG machanism explain in Tomcat doc : [https://tomcat.apache.org/tomcat-9.0-doc/logging.html#Access_logging](https://tomcat.apache.org/tomcat-9.0-doc/logging.html#Access_logging)

 ## summary

-This simple java tomcat servlet filter is designed to allow write to standard access log parameters from GET and POST requests.
+This simple java tomcat servlet filter is designed to allow write to standard access log (only strings) parameters from GET and POST requests.

 This projet was first designed to catch requests sent to ESRI ArcGIS Server /arcgis/ WebAdaptor (which is a simple Tomcat webapp) to inject them to No SQL database (Elastic Stack including Logstash > ElasticSearch / Kibana)